List of wave power projects: OE Buoy

 The OE Buoy is a floating oscillating water column WEC with an air turbine, developed by Ocean Energy Ltd. in Cork, Ireland since 2002.
 A 1/4 scale device was tested at the Ocean Energy Test Site in Galway Bay between December 2006 and September 2009.
 A full-scale OE35 buoy is to be tested at the US Navy's Wave Energy Test Site in Hawaii, albeit delayed since the original 2019 plans.
 It is also proposed to test a further OE35 at EMEC in 2025.

 Panthalassa Ocean-2

 Panthalassa, based in Portland, Oregon, is developing a deep water wave energy concept called the Ocean-2.
 The device has a spherical top section about 30 feet (10 m) in diameter mounted on top of a roughly 200 ft long tubular hull.
 As it moves in the waves, water is forced up to the top and drains back through a turbine.
 The company plan to deploy multiple of these "nodes" in the open ocean, possibly generating hydrogen.
 A test of the device in the Puget Sound in 2025 resulted in it generating up to 50 kW in decent wave conditions.
 The Ocean-2 was previously tested in 2024 in the Strait of Juan de Fuca, and the smaller Ocean-1 device in the same location in 2021.

+Seaturns

+French company Seaturns is developing a concept to harness wave power using a water pendulum.
+Waves cause air to flow between two chambers via a turbine.
+The company tested a 1:4 sale prototype at the IFREMER test site in Brest for 18 months between 2023 and 2025.
+They raised €2.45m in crowdfunding towards a full-scale demonstrator.
+This will be tested in the Gironde estuary near Bordeaux, where the company is based.